udaan-iitt/editions/2024_Spring/puppet-show.md

 **Ever fancy yourself to spearhead another club?**

-Even if I got a chance to go back in backI would choose the same because it’s this or nothing.
+Even if I got a chance to go back, I would choose the same because it’s this or nothing.

 - - -